Skip to main content

 • Description: Service account for OpenCost

-4. Assign the required roles:
+4. Assign the required role:

 • roles/compute.viewer